🐶 Breed Cost Guide · 2026

 What It Really Costs to Own a German Shepherd

-Location alone can swing costs by 30% or more — owners in California pay roughly $4,160/year while owners in Ohio land closer to $3,080/year.
+Location alone can swing costs meaningfully.
+Owners in California may pay around $4,160/year while owners in Ohio may land closer to $3,080/year.
 See the state comparison below.

 First-Year Budget